IsmaelTrentin/react-app/files.structure.md

 ### Components

-Every component must be in a folder with its `name` containing `index.tsx` and `index.module.scss`.
+Every component must be in a folder with its `name` containing `index.tsx` and `styles.ts`.
 For logical operations a file named `index.logic.ts[x]` may be added.
 They must be exported as default.

 ### Hooks